Why Soil Testing is Important

 Soil fertility is the measure of nutrients in your soil.

-Just like for pH, a soil test will tell us the levels of nutrients available so that decisions can be made on how much of each nutrient need to be added.
+Just like for pH, a soil nutrient test will tell us the levels of soil nutrients available so that decisions can be made on how much of each nutrient needs to be added.

 Different lawns need different amounts of nutrients.
-For this article, we’ll kept it simple and talk in terms of low, medium, or high nitrogen requirements:
+For this article, we’ll keep it simple and talk in terms of low, medium, or high nitrogen requirements:

-- Tall Fescue has a high nitrogen requirement during the cool growing season, while low nitrogen applications during the summer helps it endure the heat
+• Tall Fescue has a high nitrogen requirement during the cool growing season, while low nitrogen applications during the summer help it endure the heat

 Further Reading: Look up the Maintenance Guide for Your Grass (including specific fertility requirements)

-Soil reports contain charts showing nutrient levels that are low, high, and within range.
-The soil reports can be somewhat complicated so let us help you interpret the results and give you expert direction by signing up for Lawn Coach.
+Soil nutrient reports contain charts showing low, high, and within-range soil nutrient levels.
+Since these reports can be somewhat complicated, sign up for Lawn Coach to have us help you interpret the results and give you expert direction.

 Soil Tests Save Time & Money

-Soil testing is important because pH determines a lawn's ability to take up nutrients.
+Soil testing is vital because pH determines a lawn's ability to take up nutrients.
 Your soil could be full of nutrients that you’ve spent time and money on, but if grass roots can’t absorb them due to improper pH, they’re not doing your lawn any good.
-By taking the time to take a soil sample, you will be rewarded by getting the most out of your fertilizers, have the healthiest soil you can, and have a lawn that all your neighbors will envy.
+Taking the time to take a soil sample will reward you by getting the most out of your fertilizers, having the healthiest soil you can, and having a lawn that all your neighbors will envy.

-Since soil pH and nutrient availability changes over time, we recommend taking yearly soil tests and adjusting how you fertilize based on the feedback from the reports.
+Since soil pH and nutrient availability change over time, we recommend conducting yearly soil tests and adjusting fertilizer applications based on the feedback from the reports.

-Now that we established why it’s a good practice to take soil tests, the next step is show you how easy it is to take soil samples and send them to a lab.
+Now that we have established why soil tests are a good practice, the next step is to show you how easy it is to take soil samples and send them to a lab.
+Please continue enriching your soil test knowledge by reading How to Conduct a Soil Test for Your Lawn.

 Got questions?
 Leave a comment below!